- Home

 If no candidate for an office receives a majority of the votes cast for that office in the Primary Election, a runoff election will be held at the General Election.
 The candidates included on the General Election ballot are those who received the most votes in the Primary, but no more than twice the number of candidates for which there are open seats on the council.

-For example: There are 9 candidates for 3 Council positions on the Primary Election ballot.
-1 person receives a majority of votes cast and is elected.
-Only the 4 of the remaining 8 candidates with the most votes are placed on the General Election ballot.
+For example: There are nine candidates for three Council positions on the Primary Election ballot.
+One person receives a majority of votes cast and is elected.
+Only the four of the remaining eight candidates with the most votes will be placed on the General Election ballot.

 Special Elections

 Special elections may be called in March, May, August, or November of any year.
 Reasons to call a special election include, but are not limited to: initiatives, referendums, recalls, bond measures, utility questions, General Plan updates, and expenditure limitation options.
-Special elections will generally be by vote-by-mail balloting.
+Special elections will generally be conducted via vote-by-mail balloting.